userdocs/gh-copilot-cli/README.md

 [`gh copilot`](https://github.com/github/gh-copilot) is a cli tool to interact with Copilot.

-Its' currently not really tooled to work in a workflow and is aimed at being a locally used cli tool auth'd via a your `gh cli` oauth token.
+It's currently not really tooled to work in a workflow and is aimed at being a locally used cli tool auth'd via a your `gh cli` oauth token.
 It only works with oauth.

-No as this repo will show, we can use it in a workflow bit it requires some things.
+As this repo will show, we can use it in a workflow but it requires some things.

 - Problem 1 - analytics